-There are great homeschool curricula available for dyslexic kids.
-But what if circumstances are such that buying more curricula is not an option?
-Let’s take a look at some ways you can modify homeschool curriculum for the dyslexic student.
+There are great homeschool curricula available for kids with dyslexia.
+But what if buying a new curriculum is not an option?
+Let’s take a look at some ways you can modify homeschool curriculum for the student with dyslexia.

-How to Modify Curriculum for Students With Dyslexia
+How to Modify Homeschool Curriculum for Students With Dyslexia

 Remember when we talked about How Dyslexics Learn?
-You will want to read that post so that you can better understand how to teach in ways that your child will learn.
-In that post, we learned a little about brain structure and how dyslexics tend to favor the right-brain and therefore learn with visual, creative and auditory methods.
+You will want to read that post so that you can better understand the basics of how to teach in ways that your child learns best.
+In that post, we learned a little about brain structure, how dyslexics tend to favor the right-brain strengths, and therefore learn with visual, creative and auditory methods.